misterrodg/DATtoGeoJSON/README.md

 ## Format Note

 CRC uses EPSG:4326 format for points.
 Many online GeoJSON viewers, such as [GeoJSON.io](https://geojson.io/), use different formats that place the Longitude first.
 For this reason, if you test the default output of this script in many of those resources, it will not render properly.
-If you would like to render a test output, use the `--test flag`.
+If you would like to render a test output, use the `--test` flag.

 ## Limitations